spatialos/gdk-for-unity/docs/content/mobile/ios/local-deploy.md

   * [Setting up iOS Support for the GDK]({{urlRoot}}/content/mobile/ios/setup)
   * [Ways to test your iOS client]({{urlRoot}}/content/mobile/ios/ways-to-test)

+## Prepare your project to connect to a local deployment

+To connect your iOS device or simulator to a local deployment, follow these steps:

+1. Open your project in the Unity Editor.
+1. Navigate to **SpatialOS** > **GDK Tools configuration** to open the configuration window.
+1. In the **Runtime IP for local deployment** field, enter your local machine's IP address.
+(You can find how to do this on the [Lifehacker website](https://lifehacker.com/5833108/how-to-find-your-local-and-external-ip-address).)
+1. Select **Save**, and close the window.

+This ensures that any local deployment that is launched via the Unity Editor is set up correctly to connect to your iOS device or simulator.

 ## Connecting your iOS device to a local deployment using Unity Remote
 You need the Unity Remote app for this.
 See the [Unity documentation](https://docs.unity3d.com/Manual/UnityRemote5.html) for details.